defisym/OpenFusionExamples/Extensions/NeoStr/ToInstall/Files/Help/NeoStr/NeoStr.md

 - On Get Object ICon Callback
   - *if you link to a object, this will be triggered to ask for icon surface pointer*

 - On Tag Callback
+- On Tag Callback Forward
+  - *triggered for each callback, for forwarding*

 ## Expression